 δt>1=ρδt-1+1-ρ2ϵt,ϵt~MVNormal0,Σϵ,#(8)#

 where ys,t represents density (kg/km2) at space s and time t, μ is the mean density, and p and ϕ represent power and dispersion parameters, respectively.
-The parameters γt represent independent means for each year, fc is a penalized smooth function for covariate xc, and ϵs,t represent spatial and spatiotemporal random effects.
+We use year as a factor and the remaining covariates (see section Covariates below) were modelled with smooth functions, implemented as penalized splines.
 The parameters ωs and have the same definition as in the condition model (Eq.
 3), but the spatiotemporal random effects are here assumed to follow a stationary AR1-process where ρ represents the correlation between subsequent spatiotemporal random fields.
+This is because in contrast to the condition model, the confidence intervals of ρ do not overlap 0.

 Covariates

 For both models (condition and density), covariates were chosen to reflect hypothesized drivers based on published literature.
 For the condition model, we included covariates at spatial scales that roughly reflect the habitats cod would have been exposed to during the seasonal build-up of energy reserves.
 Recent tagging studies suggest cod are either stationary or mobile over the course of a year moving between feeding and spawning habitats (Mion et al., 2022).
-However, within the feeding season, cod move roughly over an area corresponding to an ICES rectangle (1° by 30', SI Appendix Fig. S1) (Hüssy et al., 2020).
-Therefore, we included environmental and biological demersal covariates (sea bottom temperature [℃], sea bottom oxygen [ml/L], depth [m], and biomass density of cod and flounder [kg/km2] and S. entomon [mg/m2]) at the haul level and the median over the ICES rectangle-level.
-The pelagic covariates were included at the ICES rectangle- and subdivision-level (as pelagic species are highly mobile) (see SI Appendix, Fig. S1 for the spatial units ICES rectangle and subdivision).
+However, within the feeding season, stationary cod move roughly over an area corresponding to an ICES rectangle (1×0.5 degree cells, SI Appendix Fig. S1) (Hüssy et al., 2020).
+Therefore, we included environmental and biological demersal covariates (sea bottom temperature [℃], sea bottom oxygen [ml/L], depth [m], and biomass density of S. entomon [mg/m2]), cod and flounder [kg/km2] and at the haul level and the median over the ICES rectangle-level.
+Oxygen and temperature covariates at the ICES rectangle-level were also lagged 1 quarter (which was not possible for biotic data), as these large-scale variables are introduced to capture past exposure affecting current condition.
+Pelagic fish covariates were included at the ICES rectangle- and subdivision-level (as pelagic species are highly mobile) (see SI Appendix, Fig. S1 for the spatial units ICES rectangle and subdivision).